Biziebrain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories oermissions adds execute permission to all subdirectories of the current directory of the owner 12-directory permissions creates a dir called my_dir 13-change group changes the group owner
-14-change the owner to vincent and the group owner to staff
+14-change the owner to vincent and the group owner to staff 15-changes the owner and group owner respectively